Children’s Enrichment Center

 • Pumpkins and Jack-o-lanterns

-• Tour of the food bank/Packing of Weekend Food Bags
+• Tour of our food bank/Packing of Weekend Food Bags

 • Families